NatalieLockyer/Hangman/README.md

 ### User Stories
 As a site visitor,

-  * I want to play interactive game.
+  * I want to play an interactive game.
-  * Initially a red button with run program and a large black screen underneath appear.
+  * Initially a red button with 'run program' and a large black screen underneath appear.
   * When the run program button is selected I can see the title 'Hangman'.
   * I am given 4 choices of what I would like to do,
     + 1 - Start Game
     + 2 - Game Instructions
     + 3 - Scoreboard
     + 4 - Exit Game
-  * I start with 1, When I enter 1, I am asked for my name, Once I enter this I am taken to a new screen where I can see the hang man stand and a number of underscores relating to the secret word.
+  * I start with 1, When I enter 1, I am asked for my name.
+Once I enter this I am taken to a new screen where I can see the hangman stand and a number of underscores relating to the secret word.
-  * I guess a letter and its correct.
+  * I guess a letter and it is correct.
 The letter replaces the underscore in the word and I can guess another letter.
   * I duplicate this letter and recieve a message explaining that I have already used this letter.
   * I guess another letter incorrectly and a life is lost.
 This appears on the hang man diagram.
-  * Once I have used up all my lives, I recieve a message telling me as such.
-I am then asked if I want to play again (Y or N), I click Y, this asks me for my name again and the game will restart on a new screen.
+  * Once I have used up all my lives, I recieve a message telling me I have used my lives and the game is over.
+I am then asked if I want to play again (Y or N), I click Y, the game will restart on a new screen.
-  * Once I guess all the letters correctly, I receive a messageg telling me as such.
-I am then asked if I wish to play again this time I select N and I return to the main menu.
+  * Once I guess all the letters correctly, I receive a message telling me I have won.
+I am then asked if I would like to play again.
+This time I select N and I return to the main menu.
   * I would like to see how many guesses it took to win on the previous game.
 I press 3 on the main page and this takes me onto a new page called Score Board.
 I can see how many guesses this last game took me and I can see other users game information too.
 I then press ENTER to return to the main menu.
   * I then select option 2, this takes me to a new screen and shows me the 'rules' of the game.
 Once I have read them I click ENTER and I am taken back to the main page.
   * I then select option 4, this exits me out of the game.